 Marbled Murrelet Long-Term Conservation Strategy

-Below are the Final Amendment to the 1997 State Trust Lands Habitat Conservation Plan, the U.S. Fish and Wildlife Service (USFWS) decision documents related to that decision, and the Board of Natural Resources’ Resolution to adopt the Final Amendment.
-The Final Amendment was reformatted in April 2020 to make it easier to read; however, the content has not changed.
+Below are the Final Amendment to the 1997 State Trust Lands Habitat Conservation Plan, the U.S. Fish and Wildlife Service (USFWS) decision documents related to that decision, and the Board of Natural Resources' resolution to adopt the Final Amendment.

 The U.S. Fish and Wildlife Service has listed the marbled murrelet as a threatened species since 1992.
-DNR signed a Habitat Conservation Plan with the Fish and Wildlife Service in 1997 that contained an interim strategy for the marbled murrelet.
-The Final Amendment adopted Tuesday will replace this interim strategy.
+DNR signed the State Trust Lands Habitat Conservation Plan with the Fish and Wildlife Service in 1997, which contained an interim strategy for the marbled murrelet.
+The Final Amendment replaced this interim strategy.

 Interactive Story Map - October 2019

-Explore the FEIS alternatives and DNR’s proposed HCP Amendment with this interactive story map.
+Explore the alternatives considered in the final environmental impact statement and DNR's HCP Amendment with this interactive story map.

 Addendum Documents - October 2019